lucasmazo32/Scraper/README.md

 ## Instructions

+- Before running the program, make sure to install the dependencies!

 - To run this file you have to open a terminal to the main folder and type "bin/main.rb" without quotation marks.

 - Afterwards, the program is going to ask you if you want to submit a file from a webpage or run the default.

-- If you decide to continue with the default page, just press enter and enjoy.
+- If you decide to continue with the default page (Back End Developer jobs at U.S.), just press enter and enjoy.

 - If you decide to enter a webpage, I encourage you to visit [indeed](https://www.indeed.com/jobs?q=full+stack+developer&l=United+States) and search for what you want, copy the link (all of it!) and paste it in the terminal.